Realtor Agency Relationships

 Single Agency Relationship

-In a Single Agency Relationship, the Broker and their Real Estate sales associates owe you, as the buyer or the seller, a fiduciary duty to look out for your best interest.
-In the Real Estate industry, this is commonly referred to at COLD.
-That is because the fiduciary responsibilities that are owe to the client are listed below but are not just limited to this.
+In a single agency relationship, the Broker and their real estate sales associates owe you, as the buyer or the seller, a fiduciary duty to look out for your best interest.
+In the Real Estate industry, this is commonly referred to as COLD.
+That is because the fiduciary responsibilities that are owed to the client are listed below but are not just limited to this.
 However, they are some of the most important aspects of a fiduciary duty.

 - Confidentiality